Wangquanlong/photonmind-PIC/README.md

 Training Results | Value
 ---------------- | -----
-Test Error | 8.6%
+Error | 7.7%
+Inference Time |

-**Note:** The test error is found by running inference on 15% of the dataset (that the model has not seen) and averaging the error.
+**Note:** The error is found by running inference on 15% of the dataset (that the model has not seen) and averaging the error.

-### grating_coupler_SWG_SOI
+### grating_coupler_SWG_SOI_pol_ins
-**Status:** 8.0% Test Error `Not Validated`<br/>
+**Status:** 6.8% Error `Validated`<br/>
 The silicon-on-insulator (SOI) subwavelength grating (SWG) coupler offers reduced coupling reflections (i.e., insertion loss) for single-etch devices.
 Like `grating_coupler_SOI`, its performance is highly dependent on the wavelength, polarization, and angle of the incident light (among other factors).
 Should any of these factors change, a new design must be made—often taking many hours to do by conventional means.
-With PhotonMind-PIC and the `grating_coupler_SWG_SOI` model, new designs can be found instantaneously.
+With PhotonMind-PIC and the `grating_coupler_SWG_SOI_pol_ins` model, new designs can be found instantaneously.
+This model adds polarization-insensitive capabilities by splitting the fundamental-order polarizations counter-directionally at the grating level.

-`grating_coupler_SWG_SOI` is a straight grating that is trained using the following:
+`grating_coupler_SWG_SOI_pol_ins` is a straight grating that is trained using the following:

 Variable Parameter | Range
 ------------------ | ----
+Polarization | TE<sub>0</sub> and TM<sub>0</sub>
-Fiber Angle | 8° to 25°
+Fiber Angle | 5° to 20°
 Pitch | 0.5 to 1.5 μm
 Grating Duty Cycle | 0.4 to 0.8
 SWG Fill Factor | 0.2 to 0.6

 Output | Unit | Type
 ------ | ---- | ----
+Max Transmission Left | a.u. | 1x1 Double
-Max Transmission | a.u. | 1x1 Double
+Max Transmission Right | a.u. | 1x1 Double
+Center Wavelength Left | m | 1x1 Double
-Center Wavelength | m | 1x1 Double
+Center Wavelength Right | m | 1x1 Double

 Constant Parameter | Value
 ------------------ | -----
-Wavelength Range | 1.2 to 1.8 μm
+Wavelength Range | 1.3 to 1.7 μm
-Excited Mode | TM<sub>0</sub>
 Core Material | Silicon
 Core Thickness | 0.22 μm
+Etch Depth | 0.22 μm
 Top Cladding Material | Silicon Dioxide
 Bottom Cladding Material | Silicon Dioxide
 Bottom Cladding Thickness | 3 μm